serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

 The next feature is a bit contrived, but I want to demonstrate how GraphQL subscriptions work :-)

-Subscriptions is currently in the process of being incorporated into the official GraphQL spec, so this all quite new.
+Subscriptions are currently in the process of being incorporated into the official GraphQL spec, so this is all quite new.
 You can think of subscriptions as being notified of somebody elses mutation.
 For example you can subscribe to all changes to `Items` like this:

 ```graphql
 subscription {